 Technical Debt represents the effort required to fix problems that remain in the code when an application is released.
-It is an emerging concept, and little reference data regarding the metaphor is available in a typical application.
-The Appmarq benchmarking repository provides a unique opportunity for CAST Research Labs (CRL) to calculate Technical Debt across different technologies, based on the number of engineering flaws and violations of good architectural and coding practices in that source code.
-This data-driven approach to provides an objective, conservative, and actionable estimate of Technical Debt.
+The CAST Appmarq benchmarking repository provides a unique opportunity for CAST Research Labs (CRL) to calculate Technical Debt across different technologies, based on the number of engineering flaws and violations of good architectural and coding practices in that source code.
+This data-driven approach provides an objective and actionable estimate of Technical Debt.

 CRL bases the Technical Debt calculation in an application as the cost of fixing the structural quality problems in an application that, if left unfixed, put the business at serious risk.
 Technical Debt includes only those problems that are highly likely to cause severe business disruption; it does not include all problems, just the most serious ones.

-Based on this definition and the analysis of 745 applications containing 365 million lines of code (11.3 back-fired function points) submitted by 160 organizations, we estimate that the Technical Debt of an average-sized application of 300,000 lines of code (LOC) is $1,083,000.
+Based on this definition and the analysis of 1400 applications containing 550 million lines of code submitted by 160 organizations, CRL estimate that the Technical Debt of an average-sized application of 300,000 lines of code (LOC) is $1,083,000.
 This represents an average Technical Debt per LOC of $3.61.

-For further details on our calculation method and results on the current state of software quality, please see the CRASH Report (CAST Report on Application Software Health) – 2011/12.
+For further details on our calculation method and results on the current state of software quality, please see the Software Intelligence Report Application Age.